Finding the right dentist:

 7. How long have they been in business?
 We’ve been in business since I graduated my prosthodontics residency from Emory University in 1988.

 9. How hard is it to get the appointment times you need to fit into your work schedule or other members of your family’s schedule?
+Again, in a multi-specialty practice like ours, there is always a dentist available for your appointment.

 10. Survey the office to make sure it is clean and well-kept.
 We offer complimentary (free) consultations, so it doesn’t cost you anything to look at the office and our staff.